 Mr. Poulain was unable to recall any material details of the wedding under cross-examination; including who the witnesses were (they were supplied by the marriage commissioner).
-There was one photograph produced at trial where Ms. Walker and Mr. Poulain were together and her facial expression was vacant.
+There was one photograph produced at trial where Ms. Walker and Mr. Poulain were together, and her facial expression was vacant.
 The marriage commissioner's evidence was unhelpful on the issue of whether Ms. Walker had capacity to marry as he could not remember the marriage ceremony and does hundreds of ceremonies.
-He had "no practice of testing for capacity" (the Court noted that "it is not suggested he should have") and simply asks the parties to say "I do not" and "I do" to the standard questions.185 matter, that Ms. Walker was not capable of consenting to marriage and not capable to sign the 2009 Will.
+He had "no practice of testing for capacity" (the Court noted that "it is not suggested he should have") and simply asks the parties to say, "I do not" and "I do" to the standard questions.
+186